BAT(1) User Commands BAT(1)

 via '--style'.
 The automatic mode only enables decorations if

 an interactive terminal is detected.
-Possible values: *auto*,
+The always mode will show

 never, always.